alfredomartinezjr/wosostats/resources/definitions.md

 **Dribbled by an opponent due to being out-run** - `dribbled.out.run`, `dot`

 Also known as getting "burnt."
-When a defender has a possessing player dribble past her without clearly going in for a tackle.
+When a defender has a possessing player dribble past her without clearly going in for a tackle and without getting turned.

 **Dribbled by an opponent due to being turned** - `dribbled.turned`, `dt`